Air India flight returns midway after dead bat found in plane

-New Delhi, May 28 (IANS) A Newark-bound Air India flight returned midway to Delhi on Thursday after a pilot reported the presence of a bat inside the plane.
+New Delhi: A Newark-bound Air India flight returned midway to Delhi on Thursday after a pilot reported the presence of a bat inside the plane.

 According to sources, a dead bat was found on one of the business class seats.